Margaux (film): Cast

+Production

+The film was shot in a house in Squamish, British Columbia.
+Production designer Tyler Harron constructed rooms inside the house for the more violent scenes and to destroy walls and floors without actually damaging the residence.
+The film's specifal effects were a mix of practical and digital work.

 Release

 The film was released on September 9, 2022.

 Reception

-The film has a 63% rating on Rotten Tomatoes based on eight reviews.
+On the review aggregator website Rotten Tomatoes, 63% of 8 critics' reviews are positive.
 Tyler Doupe of Dread Central awarded the film three and a half stars out of five.

 Rob Hunter of Film School Rejects gave the film a positive review and wrote, "You’ll laugh, you’ll chortle, you’ll wonder why characters aren’t simply leaving out a broken window, and you won’t regret your stay."

 Matt Donato of Paste gave the film a positive review and wrote, "Attitude is everything, and Margaux has encrypted repositories to spare."